 Mirabai Chanu will be India's only representative in weightlifting at Tokyo 2020.
 Ranked second in the world, the former world champion is among the favourites for a medal in the women's 49kg weight division.
-China's Hou Zhihui is her main competitor at the Tokyo Games.

-There will be at least seven wrestlers from India competing at Tokyo 2020.
+There will be seven wrestlers from India competing at Tokyo 2020.
 While the grapplers secured a quota place for their country in their respective categories, the Wrestling Association of India has confirmed their seats for Tokyo 2020.
 With Sonam Malik winning the quota in the 62kg category, Rio 2016 bronze medallist Sakshi Malik will not be wrestling at the Tokyo Olympics.

 - Seema Bisla, Women's Freestyle, 50kg